-On Sunday, September 30th, Hood River will experience our first open streets event called Streets Alive, in The Heights.
-Between 11am and 3pm, we’ll close some lanes of 12th and 13th Streets in the business district and softly close a few neighborhood streets east of 12th to create a route that is safe for all ages and abilities to stroll, roll, play, dance or simply talk to your neighbors.
+On Sunday, September 29th, Hood River will experience our first open streets event called Streets Alive, in The Heights.
+Between 11am and 3pm, we’ll softly close Taylor, Pine and June Streets from 18th to 2nd to create a route that is safe for all ages and abilities to stroll, roll, play, dance or simply talk to your neighbors.

 The 4 hour event is free for everyone.
 We encourage you to grab food or drinks from local businesses along the route.

 11am - Hapa Hillbillies - Taylor at 13th